Slow Cooker Carne Asada

 - Serving them as tacos means you can make a taco bar with all your favorite toppings!
 Don’t forget some Guacamole!

 Of course, Bill’s memories from high school Spanish probably cued him in.
 Carne = Meat.
 So he wasn’t too worried.
-Plus serving this as a carne asada tacos recipe in tortilla shells made it much more mainstream, and after one bite, he was SOLD!
+Plus serving this as carne asada tacos in tortilla shells made it much more mainstream, and after one bite, he was SOLD!

-There was the time, more than a decade ago, when I first made Penne with Havarti.
+There was a time, more than a decade ago, when I first made Penne with Havarti.
 His eyes widened as he fretted, “You’re not feeding me fish are you???”
 He’s come a long way since then!
 The literal translation of carne asada is “grilled beef, ” but this slow cooker version is perfect for the winter or a busy day.

 Like with tacos, carne asada wouldn’t be the same without the garnishes!
-Typically served with radishes, avocados and lime, the hubby wouldn’t have any of that.
+Typically served with radishes, avocados, and lime, the hubby wouldn’t have any of that.

 - I had some shredded cheese and salsa in the fridge as I anticipated that these “funky” toppings wouldn’t be his style.
 We both loved this flavorful carne asada tacos recipe our own way.